Welcome to Prepper's Plan

 - Storing food but having no way to cook it: some foods can be eaten uncooked, but most of us prefer to cook our meals.
-Don’t forget the off the grid cooking skills you
+Don’t forget the off the grid cooking

 - Forgetting the matches when you are planning on fire for the mail source of fuel.